 Yes, we may receive three different types of subpoenas from law enforcement: a grand jury subpoena (the subpoena is issued in the name of a grand jury investigating a potential crime); an administrative subpoena (generally, a federal or state law authorizes a law enforcement agency to issue a subpoena); or a trial subpoena (the subpoena is issued in the name of the court in anticipation of a trial or hearing).

-We received 33,453 court orders in the second half of 2014.
+We received 37,230 court orders in the first half of 2015.
 These court orders must be signed by a judge, indicating that the law enforcement officer has made the requisite showing required under the law to the judge.
 The orders compel us to provide some type of information to the government.

 “Pen/Trap” Orders and Wiretap Orders.
-A small subset – approximately 3,800 – of the orders we received in the second half of 2014 required us to provide access to data in real-time.
+A small subset – 4,092 – of the orders we received in the first half of 2015 required us to provide access to data in real-time.
 A pen register order requires us to provide law enforcement with real-time access to phone numbers as they are dialed, while a trap and trace order compels us to provide law enforcement with real-time access to the phone numbers from incoming calls.
 We do not provide any content in response to pen register or trap and trace orders.
-We received 3,078 court orders to assist with pen registers or trap and traces in the second half of last year, although generally a single order is for both a pen register and trap and trace.
+We received 3,325 court orders to assist with pen registers or trap and traces in the first half of this year, although generally a single order is for both a pen register and trap and trace.
 Far less frequently, we are required to assist with wiretaps, where law enforcement accesses the content of a communication as it is taking place.
-We received 719 wiretap orders in the second half of 2014.
+We received 767 wiretap orders in the first half of 2015.

 Pen register or trap and trace orders require a wire or electronic communications provider (like Verizon) to afford access to “dialing, routing, addressing or signaling information.”
 With a pen register order we must afford real-time access to the numbers that a customer dials (or IP addresses that a customer visits); with a trap and trace order we must afford real-time access to the numbers that call a customer.
 Such orders do not authorize law enforcement to obtain the contents of any communication.